 Dane County is part of the Mississippi watershed, the largest US river watershed.
 Locally, we have five main subwatersheds: Wisconsin River, Upper Rock River, Middle Rock River, Sugar River, and Pecatonica River.
-See how these watersheds fit into the larger regional context, land cover and land use within local watersheds, and search local news stories relating to water resources.
+On this page explore how these watersheds fit into the larger regional context, see land cover and land use within local watersheds, and search local news stories relating to water resources.

 Surface water quality issues are influenced by watershed land cover - the physical surface of the land.
 Vegetative land cover retains stormwater runoff more efficiently than developed or impervious surfaces thereby reducing pollutants reaching local waterways.
 Agriculture is the most common land cover across Dane County.
 The largest developed areas are located around Madison.